svmanjula/Manjula-site./README.md

 Hy!
 Welcome to my portfolio, Its coming up tomorrow when i learn css and html  from Tanay!.

 For now i know
-1. Java script
-1. Node JS
-1. Repel
+1. HTML
+2. CSS
+3. Java Script
+4. React